 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditors' report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication

-The engagement partner on the audit resulting in this independent auditors' report is Ehud Lev.
+The engagement partner on the audit resulting in this independent auditors' report is Guy Anavi.

 Somekh Chaikin Certified Public Accountants (Isr.)
-(A member of KPMG International)
+Member firm of KPMG International Tel Aviv, Israel